Dr Iasonas Triantis

 Some of Dr Triantis's recent research activities include the design of an Application-Specific Integrated Circuit (ASIC) for neural signal monitoring, which is aimed at assisting the rehabilitation of patients suffering from spinal cord injuries; he has pioneered research into the use of chemical microsensors for neural monitoring and he has also co-developed advanced neural stimulation methods.
 He has designed integrated circuits for portable Electrical Impedance Tomography (EIT) systems that can be used for imaging neonatal lung functions, and some types of cancerous tumours.
 His work was specifically focused on the design, development, post-processing and testing of transistor-level microelectronic circuits for sensing and actuation, fabricated on silicon substrates using BiCMOS and CMOS technologies.

-PhD Electronic Engineering (Biomedical Microelectronics), University of London/University College London, 2005
+- PhD Electronic Engineering (Biomedical Microelectronics), University College London, United Kingdom, 2005

-MEng Electronic Engineering, University of Manchester Institute of Science & Technology (UMIST), 2000
+- MEng Electronic Engineering, University of Manchester, United Kingdom, 2000

 At his current post Dr Triantis is conducting interdisciplinary research in analogue electronics for micro-sensors, electrical bio-interfacing and medical diagnostics.
 The initial stages of his research will focus on designing the first integrated circuits at City University London.
 The two main applications will be Electrical Impedance Tomography for gastric imaging and Multimodal Neuro-Stimulation.
 The first is a direct continuation of prior research and the second is a very interesting new idea that builds on the strengths of the Bioengineering Group that he recently joined, as well as on his experience in electrical bio-interfacing.